 - Track 16-4 Preventive Measures

-Multimorbidities are the presence of two or more chronic diseases at the same time.
+Multi-morbidities is the presence of two or more chronic diseases at the same time.
 Super infection or re-infection is the condition where a person with HIV infection acquires infection with the sub-type of HIV.
 Re-infection affects the treatment which can deteriorate the health of the affected individual.
-The STD affected individual suffers from other social and emotional complications which may also have adverse effects in the health of the individual.
+The STDs affected individual suffers from other social and emotional complications which may also have adverse effects in the health of the individual.
 Multiple morbidities associated with the disease causes more damage to the health as the immune system would be compromised by the STD.

 - Track 17-1 Opportunistic Infection